-MELISSA L. JAMPOL is a Member of the Firm in the Health Care and Life Sciences and Litigation practices, in the New York office of Epstein Becker Green.
-A former federal and state prosecutor, Ms. Jampol represents health care organizations, and their officers and directors, in a variety of enforcement matters at both the state and federal levels.
+MELISSA L. JAMPOL is a Member of the Firm in the Health Care & Life Sciences and Litigation & Business Disputes practices, in the New York and Newark offices of Epstein Becker Green.
+A former federal and state prosecutor, Ms. Jampol represents health care organizations—including health care systems, physician group practices, pharmacies, clinical laboratories, and other health care providers—and their officers and directors, in a variety of enforcement matters at both the state and federal levels.

 During her tenure as an Assistant U.S. Attorney in the U.S. Attorney’s Office for the District of New Jersey, Ms. Jampol served in the Health Care and Government Fraud, Violent Crime, and Organized Crime & Gang Units, where she led significant, complex investigations and prosecuted a broad range of high-profile criminal cases, including those involving health care fraud, money laundering, mail and wire fraud, tax fraud, Anti-Kickback Statute violations, child abuse, violations of racketeering (RICO) statutes, and securities fraud.
 She previously served as an Assistant District Attorney at the New York County (Manhattan) District Attorney's Office, where she investigated and prosecuted sex crimes and violent crimes and led investigative teams on money-laundering and tax-evasion cases.

 Ms. Jampol has significant experience interacting with a wide range of federal and state law enforcement agencies.
 She also has tried more than two dozen cases in state and federal court and conducted numerous pretrial and post-trial hearings.

 In her practice at Epstein Becker Green, Ms. Jampol: